derdide/telegram_multi_llm_bot/README.md

      - `/help`: View available commands
      - `/gpt <message>`: Interact with GPT
      - `/claude <message>`: Interact with Claude
-     - `/compare <message>`: Compare responses from GPT and Claude
+     - `/compare <message>`: Compare responses from both Claude and GPT
      - `/image <prompt>`: Generate an image based on the prompt
      - `/mode <mode_name>`: Switch to a special chat mode.
 Use '/mode reset' to return back to standard chat mode
      - `/balance`: Check current API usage and costs

 3. **Send images**

-   - You can send images to the bot, and it will include them in the AI analysis
+You can send images to the bot, and it will include them in the AI analysis

 ## 📊 API Usage and Costs

-The bot tracks API usage and estimated costs for each interaction.
+The bot tracks API usage for each interaction.
 Use the `/balance` command to view a summary of your usage.

 ## 🔐 Security Note